 Source of data: Fichiers de la sécurité sociale.
 Data prepared by Inspection générale de la sécurité sociale.
-Coverage:

-- Data refer to all diagnostic exams performed in hospitals, including outpatient cases in hospitals. - There is no equipment available in private medical practices, and there are no private diagnostic centres in Luxembourg. - The data refer to the resident population covered by the statutory health insurance scheme and to reimbursed medical acts performed in Luxembourg. - Data for 2021 should be considered as preliminary.
+- Data refer to all diagnostic exams performed in hospitals in Luxembourg (including outpatient cases in hospitals).

+- There is no equipment available in private medical practices, and there are no private diagnostic centres in Luxembourg.

+- The data refer to the resident and non-resident population covered by the statutory health insurance scheme and to reimbursed medical acts performed in Luxembourg.

+- Data for 2023 should be considered as preliminary.

+Hospitals (HP1): Ambulatory care (HP3): Deviation from the definition: Estimation method: Break in time series: